CubbyBear00/Pantry-Tracker/README.md

 ## Prerequisites

+JDK25 or newer

+### Quick Start

+find and download RunPantry.bat
+Run the file

 ### To build
 * Java Development Kit (JDK) 21.
 * Maven or another build tool to manage the following dependencies: